apalii/apalii.test.app/README.md

 ## Production deployment
 #### Choose your cloud provider

-Feel free to use any of cloud provider such as CoogleCloud, AWS, Microsoft Azure etc.
+Feel free to use any of cloud providers such as CoogleCloud, AWS, Microsoft Azure etc.
 But I am going to show you how to deploy Python app on Digital Ocean VPS hosting, we are going to use Linux Ubuntu 18.04 LTS version.